 We identified droughts within the time period 1950-2009, defining drought [@slette_how_2019] as events with widespread reductions in tree growth and anomalously dry peak growing season climatic conditions.
 Specifically, candidate drought years were defined as those where >25% of the cored trees experienced >30% reduction in basal area increment (BAI) relative to the previous 5 years, following the drought resistance (R) metric of [@lloret_components_2011], and identified using the pointRes package [@R-pointRes] in R (version 3.5.3).
 Separately, we identified the years with driest conditions during May-August, which stood out in the analysis of [@helcoski_growing_2019] as the current-year months to which annual growth was most sensitive for trees at this site.
 We considered two metrics of moisture deficit: NOAA Divisional Data’s Palmer Drought Severity Index (PDSI) and the difference between monthly potential evapotranspiration (PET) and precipitation (PRE).
 These data were obtained from the ForestGEO Climate Data Portal (https://github.com/forestgeo/Climate) in August 2018, with monthly PET and PRE sourced from Climatic Research Unit high-resolution gridded dataset (CRU TS v.4.01; @harris_updated_2014).
 The driest years were identified through simply ranking mean May-August PDSI or [PET-PRE] for the time period from driest to wettest.

-Analysis
+Statistical analysis

 For each drought period, we calculated drought resistance (R) as the ratio of BAI during drought to that of the five previous years [@lloret_components_2011].
 Analyses focused on testing the predictions presented in Table 1, most of which consider R as the response variable.

 The general statistical model for hypothesis testing was a mixed effects model (lme4 package from @R-lme4) with R as the response variable, tree nested within species as a random effect, and one or more independent variables as fixed effects.
 We used AICc (AICcmodavg package from @R-AICcmodavg) to assess model fit.

 Models were run for all drought years combined (with year as a fixed effect) and for each drought year independently.
-We first tested the predictor variables independently, counting a variable as useful for predicting R when AICc was reduced by ≥ 2 relative to the appropriate null model lacking that variable (Table 4).
+We first tested the predictor variables independently, counting a variable as useful for predicting R when AICc was reduced by ≥ 2 relative to the corresponding null model lacking that variable (Table 4).
 Because height had a substantial influence on R, we included it in the null model for testing other variables (Table 4).

 Second, for each drought year and for all years combined, we determined the best multivariate models for predicting R. All variables with dAICc > 1.0 in any model (drought years combined or any individual drought) were used as candidate variables for each scenario’s best model.
 We compared models with all possible combinations of candidate variables and identified the full set of models within dAICc=2 of the top model (that with lowest AICc).
 These were counted as the “top multivariate models”.
 When a variable appeared in all of these top models and the sign of the coefficient was consistent across models, this was counted as support for/ rejection of the associated prediction by the multivariate models.
 If the variable appeared in only some of the models, we considered this partial support.